sundayapp/architecture-katas/merging-frontend-apps/README.md

 These apps were built by different teams, each with separate backend APIs

 ## Goals and deliverables
-The goal is to merge into a single app that lets the merchant associate different experiences with different entry points (pay at table on restaurants table, order and pick up on its website)
+The goal is to merge these apps into a single app that lets the merchant associate different experiences (pay at table on restaurants table, order and serve, order and pick up on its website)

 Describe and illustrate the strategy you would take, the organization you would put in place, the architecture you would aim, and feel free to detail any part of the problem and solution you think are relevant.

 You are encouraged to deliver comprehensive diagrams and any other relevant artifacts that illustrate your approach.

+To help you to get started, we strongly suggest you split the problem in 2:
+- first describe the target architecture, how you would structure the codebase, and illustrate the interactions with backends (and what you would their responsibilities be)
+- then describe the migration strategy to get from the current state to the target architecture

 ## Functional Requirements
 - Browse menus (images + videos)